 Blast Cleaning is the most effective way to remove rust, paint, grime, graffiti etc from most surfaces such as wood, steel, alloy, concrete and stone.

-The process of blast cleaning or sandblasting involves the use of compressed air and an abrasive medium.
-Applications range form removing paint and other coatings from brickwork, timber, steel, concrete, glass, fibreglass, stone, etc., to creating a guaranteed etch suitable for tanking preparation.
+The process of blast cleaning involves the use of compressed air and an abrasive medium.
+Applications range form removing paint and other coatings from brickwork, timber, steel, concrete, glass, stone, etc., to creating a guaranteed etch suitable for tanking preparation.

 There are different grades of grit used depending on the desired effect and surface to be cleaned, for example: Blast grit is used on most steel products, gates, lorry chassis etc.